Conversion Rate Optimierung: Metriken und Tipps für mehr Verkäufe

 And what exactly are conversions?
 That basically depends on the operator or what the operator defines as a conversion.
 Depending on the company's purpose, conversions can be, for example, leads to certain web pages, the submission of a form and/or the entry into a mailing list.
 Since generating product purchases is the primary goal for online stores, these are crucial for online store conversion rates.
 This also applies to the Shopify conversion rate.

-Speaking of Shopify, you can determine the conversion rate of your Shopify store from the backend.
+Speaking of Shopify: You can determine the conversion rate of your Shopify store from the backend.
 You can find it in the "Statistics" tab.

 What is a good Conversion Rate?

 In order to be able to judge whether your conversion rate needs optimization or not, you first need to know which measure to use.
-Shopify knows this, too, and has published a conversion rate calculator for various target markets, company sizes, and industries for this purpose.

 Depending on which parameters you set, the results vary greatly.
 They range in the single-digit percentage range between one and five percent.
 It is true that larger companies traditionally have better conversion rates thanks to higher brand awareness.
 However, this does not mean that you, as a competitor with a small market share, have no room for optimization, especially since the figures are only rough guidelines.
 In the following, we will show you some metrics that are crucial for conversion rate optimization.